 Make a donation to celebrate a loved one’s survivorship, a special occasion or simply to recognize their courage in fighting the disease of addiction.
 When an ‘In Honor’ gift is received, we promptly send a personalized tribute card to the person or family indicated, notifying them of your thoughtful donation but not revealing the amount.
 Or you can choose to have the card sent to you so you may deliver it in person.
 Each gift is tax-deductible and you will receive an acknowledgement for your donation.

-All funds go to continue the fight against addiction and those it effects by offering a place to recover and stay in recovery.
+All funds go to continue the fight against addiction and those it affects by offering a place to recover and stay in recovery.